ottsion/deeplite/README.md

 # Basic DeepLearning Models

-the structure uses the pytorch template code
+The structure uses the pytorch template code

 ## Usage

-all code started with train.py, we use config file to differentiate the model we used.
+All code started with train.py, we use config file to differentiate the model we used.

-just like: `python train -c model_config.json`
+Just like: `python train -c model_config.json`

+For `Factorization Machine`

-for `Factorization Machine` test you can just run `python train.py -c ./configs/config_fm.json`
+run `python train.py -c ./configs/config_fm.json`

 ## Models